Startup Tips: 9 Realistic Business Tips for Emerging Startups

 Track every expense from day one.
 Use accounting software like QuickBooks or Wave.
 Know your burn rate (how much cash you spend per month) and your runway (how many months of cash you have left).

 Keep 6 months of operating expenses in reserve if possible.
 If you can’t afford that, start with 3 months and build from there.
 This buffer gives you time to adjust when things don’t go as planned.
+The flip side of building a buffer is spending less to begin with, so it’s worth knowing the simple ways to reduce start-up costs before you commit to any recurring expense.

 Don’t raise funding until you’ve validated your idea.
 Taking investment money before you have product-market fit means you’ll burn through it faster than you expect, and you’ll give away equity too early at a low valuation.